Benefits of early learning services

 - everyone who talks, smiles and plays with them.

-Research shows that children who are involved in quality early childhood education (ECE) benefit in many ways, and that their family and whānau and the wider community benefit too.
+Research shows that children who are involved in quality early learning services benefit in many ways, and that their family and whānau and the wider community benefit too.

 - at home with whānau